This trip dossier contains all the information you require for booking this trip. Please print off and read carefully before booking.

 Wellington to New Plymouth

 Time in morning to explore and look around in Wellington before you head off around 11am.
 Travel the Kapiti Coast & past the magnificent and picturesque Mount Taranaki.
 Optional short coastal cycle and a few walk option to stretch those legs.
 Camp in native gardens in the heart of New Plymouth with some great dining out options.
 Optional Activities: A selection of Wellington’s fantastic attractions.
 A short cycle option from camp along the coast.
+(No meals)

 Early departure to the limestone wonderland of Waitomo Caves.
 Black Water rafting or a cave walk.
 Local farm walk and cycle.
 Picnic lunch then travel to Auckland for a taste of big city life kiwi style.
 For some this will be the end of your tour but for those continuing, accommodation is not included but we'll help with booking in hostel perfect for exploring the city and ideal for tomorrows trip to the Bay of Islands.
 Optional Activities: Black Water Rafting*, Glow Worm Cave Walk*.
-You can cycle ahead to Waitomo and the bus will meet you there (Breakfast/Lunch)
+You can cycle ahead to Waitomo and the bus will meet you there.
+(Breakfast/Lunch)

 Grading & Fitness